3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays_objects_and_loops.md

 competencies: Programming
 ---

 # Arrays, Objects and Loops

-# Lesson Objectives
+## Lesson Objectives

-  - Arrays
-  - Objects
+  - Declare array literals
+  - Interact with and manipulate arrays
+  - Loop over arrays using a `for` loop
-  - Loops
+  - Declare object literals
+  - Interact with and manipulate objects
+  - Loop over objects using a `for...in` loop
+  - distinguish differences between arrays and objects

 # Intro

+Yesterday you reviewed basic datatypes in Javascript.
+Strings, Integers, variables, etc. These are the building blocks of most programming languages.
+But you're limited in how high you can build without a good way of storing those datatypes.
+This is where `data structures` like Arrays and Objects are invaluable.

 ## Arrays - Demo (5 mins)

-Unfortunately, strings and numbers are not enough for most programming purposes.
-What is needed are collections of data that we can use efficiently, Arrays.
+An array is syntactically defined with an opening and close square brace `[ ]`.
+Between those braces we'll have pieces of data separated by commas.

 Arrays are great for: